[rt_reading_time label=”Reading Time:” postfix=”minutes”]

 Most types of liquor have an alcohol percentage of around 40 percent, which means that a standard serving is 1.5 ounces.
 Unlike beer and wine, there’s not a whole lot of variation.

 Average Alcohol Content of Beer

-While a Bud Light comes in at 4.2 percent alcohol, craft beer usually has a much higher percentage.
+Most drinkers don’t understand or even care how much alcohol is in beer.
+And while a Bud Light comes in at 4.2 percent alcohol, craft beer usually has a much higher percentage.